-We decided a couple of years back to put together and maintain an emergency reserve of foods and other necessities.
+We decided a couple of years back to put together and maintain an emergency reserve of foods, such as canned food, and other necessities.
 We don’t expect the apocalypse but between bushfire threats followed by two very serious flood events, we felt it was a logical move.
-The pandemic has reinforced that logic.
+The pandemic has reinforced this logic.

 Canned food is essential during large-scale emergencies.
 Not only are canned goods inexpensive, but they stay edible over extended periods of time.
 The cans and their labels are recyclable, and their long shelf life and predetermined portions can help avoid unnecessary food waste.